shakingkelly/backslash/README.md

 ## Functions

-Installation:
+**Installation:**
 Install the `.dmg` file in `dist` folder.
 Double click open `backslash.app`, there should be 3 preloaded files for testing purpose.

-Loading files:
+**Loading files:**
 Drag and drop any file from the computer into the drag-drop zone would load that file.
 Multiple files can be drag-drop-loaded in one operation.
 Click "hide / show" to toggle the visibility of the dropzone.

-Playlist operations:
+**Playlist operations:**
-Click on a black bar to show the image / play the audio video file.
+Click on a black bar to show the image / audio video file.
-Shift click multiple bars together will show / play multiple files.
+Shift click multiple black bars together will show multiple files.
+If there are multiple files selected and you want to deselect one of them, **shift click** that white bar (only click will clear the preview, aka. deselect all selected files).
+When there's only one file selected, you could just click or shift click to deselect it.
-Click the cross right to the file name to delete the file from playlist.
+Click the cross right to the file name to **delete** the file from playlist (it's not turn it unseen, it's removing it from the software).
 Click "clear playlist" to delete all loaded files.
 The app would "remember" what files are added.
 Feel free to quit, same status will be loaded upon re-opening the app.
 Drag the black bars to reorder the files in the playlist as you wish.
 Click "hide / show" to toggle the visibility of the list.

-Preview operations:
+**Preview operations:**
 The shown files could be dragged and placed anywhere within the window as you like.
 Click "prev / next" to show prev / next file.
 (Disabled when selecting multiple files.)
 To deselect a file, just click on a different file.